aemonge/aemonge/README.md

 ## Profile

-I'm an AI enthusiast, which has started to learn AI on python, through Udacity.
-I have also refocused my career, moving away from frontend, and into backend (ROR) aiming to become a neural-networks engineer, whilst keeping a functional approach when developing and designing.

-Besides that, I'm a passionate Technical Lead trained in web development, highly effective at JavaScript,  DevOps and Ruby.
+A technical lead and engineer manager who is passionate about the new wave for AI development, and since then, I am in the process of moving away from front-end, and into machine learning and neural networks.
+I'm still an expert in web-development, highly efficient in JavaScript, DevOps and recently Ruby.

 I provide value by translating KPI's or any business requirements into meaningful and planned chunks of technical tasks.
 Furthermore, I take ownership of the architecture and spike research, allowing my team to stay focused.
 I unblock the team by kick staring projects and proof of concepts, and dive deep into complex solutions.

-I'm an open-source enthusiast who loves to take part of the community by generating open-source assets, motivated by its altruism and simplicity.
+My solutions are always functionally driven with slight touch of Object Orientation, since the fundamental paradigm comes natural for me.

 ## Work Experience

+### Software Engineer Manager / Staff Software Engineer
+> Lavanda, United Kingdom (remote)
+> 2022 - present

+Started up as a line manager for two squads, and was also responsible to keep them in focus for a tight delivery.
+Coordinated directly with the CTO and CPO of the company to trim acceptance criteria to deliver the most value to our customer in three months.

+After the successful delivery of the application, and due to the company size at that moment, I've changed my role from a manager into a back-end engineer developing in Ruby and Ruby on Rails 7.
+My new responsibilities were to design and develop features to alleviate customer churn by delivering features that cause stress to our customers based on the data sent by customers and internally.

+* Managed a count of 10 software engineers (front and back) and lead two quality engineers.
+* Developed demo able data creating, which randomized bookings date allocation by ranges with a set occupancy target in less than 100ms.
+* Created a design and proof of concept for a refactor in the monolithic codebase to develop a signature feature.

-### Technical Lead
+### Technical Lead / Software Engineer Manager
 > Global Savings Group, Germany (remote)
-> 2021 - present
+> 2021 - 2022

-Responsible to keep the legacy code and systems active and clean of critical bugs, while a full company refactoring was taking place.
-Participated in discovery and planning for the refactor of the code, and  while I was doing this, I've created a CLI tooling to automate a process that costed the company weeks of development and maintenance.
+Responsible of the team that kept the legacy code and systems active and clean of critical bugs, while a full company refactoring was taking place.
+Participated in discovery and planning for the refactor of the new code, and  while I was doing this, I've created a CLI tooling to automate a process that costed the company weeks of development and maintenance.

-* Created Ditto an HTML crawler that built react and web-componets to use as header/footers for partner-sites.
+* Created Ditto an HTML crawler that built react and web-components to use as header/footers for partner-sites.
 * Lead up a team of 7 developers and testers.
-* Developed a randomized date allocation by ranges.
 * Motivated the team enough, that they were all accountable and willing to solve any kind of bug in the legacy system.

-### Technical Lead (former Front-end Architect)
+### Technical Lead / Front-end Architect
 > GFT / Santander Global Tech, Madrid, Spain
 > 2018 - 2021